-A goal after 11 minutes was enough to stun Laurent Blanc's side and give Marseille a boost ahead of their clash with MonacoGuingamp dealt Paris Saint-Germain a blow in the Ligue 1 title race as they held on to a 1-0 victory on Sunday.
+A goal after 11 minutes was enough to stun Laurent Blanc's side and give Marseille a boost ahead of its clash with Monaco.Guingamp dealt Paris Saint-Germain a blow in the Ligue 1 title race as it held on to a 1-0 victory Sunday.

 Laurent Blanc's PSG had not been beaten in France's top flight since a 2-1 reverse at home to Rennes in May.

 However, Jeremy Pied's close-range header in the 11th minute was enough for Jocelyn Gourvennec's men to secure an unlikely three points at the Stade du Roudourou on Sunday.